Oihana PHP

 compress()

-Compress the passed in object by removing all properties that match given conditions.
+Compress the given object by removing properties that match certain conditions.

 Parameters